 So as we commemorate the loss of life today, be mindful of the numbers.
 But also be mindful of the individual lives lost and how much every single one matters to all of us.
-And mourn, because every child killed by abortion takes with her or him a little piece of who we are.
+And mourn, because every child killed by abortion takes with her a little piece of who we are.

 In the words of 17th Century English poet, John Donne,

 “Any man’s death diminishes me,

 Because I am involved in mankind,

 And therefore never send to know for whom the bell tolls;